brave3d/WordNetEmbeddingAndPCA/README.md

-# Word Net Embedding And PCA
+# WordNet Embedding And PCA
 This Notebook illustrate the calculation of Semantic Similarity using WordNet Embedding and Principal Component Analysis

 - Dataset: Embeddings for English WordNet 3.0 (plus gloss relations)